visgl/deck.gl/docs/layers/tile-layer.md

 - Default: `'best-available'`

-##### `throttleRequests` (Boolean, optional)
+##### `maxRequests` (Number, optional)

-Whether to throttle `getTileData` requests.
+The maximum number of concurrent `getTileData` calls.

+If `<= 0`, no throttling will occur, and `getTileData` may be called an unlimited number of times concurrently.

-If `true`, a maximum of `maxRequests` instances of `getTileData` will be called concurrently.
+If `> 0`, a maximum of `maxRequests` instances of `getTileData` will be called concurrently.
 Additionally, for requests that are throttled, if the tile is no longer visible in the viewport when a request slot opens up, that request will be cancelled.
 When requests are not throttled, `getTileData` will be called for all visible tiles, regardless of how long that tile is or was visible.

-- Default: `true`

-##### `maxRequests` (Number, optional)

-The maximum number of concurrent `getTileData` calls.
-Only takes effect if `throttleRequests` is `true`.

 - Default: `8`